How Commercial Painting Projects Are Scheduled to Minimize Business Disruption

 Commercial painting schedules are built around how a business operates.
 Depending on the space, that may include:

-- Phased execution by room, floor, or department
+• Phased execution by room, floor, department, access points or building

 How Phased Execution Reduces Downtime